openvinotoolkit/openvino/docs/IE_DG/ONNX_Support.md

 Reading models with external weights is not supported by the `ReadNetwork(const std::string& model, const Blob::CPtr& weights)` overload.

 Paths to external weight files are saved in an ONNX model; these paths are relative to the model's directory path.
 It means that if a model is located at `home/user/workspace/models/model.onnx` and a file that contains external weights is in `home/user/workspace/models/data/weights.bin`, then the path saved in the model should be:
   `data/weights.bin`

-> **NOTE**
-* A single model can use many external weights files.
+> **NOTE**: A single model can use many external weights files.

-* Data of many tensors can be stored in a single external weights file (it is processed using offset and length values, which can be also saved in a model).
+> **NOTE**: Data of many tensors can be stored in a single external weights file (it is processed using offset and length values, which can be also saved in a model).

 The described mechanism is the only way to read weights from external files.
 The following input parameters of the `ReadNetwork` function overloads are **not** supported for ONNX models and should be passed as empty:
 * `const std::wstring& binPath`